 “Each of the task forces is thematically connected to the strategic plan, and each is equally important to the process,” says University Landscape Architect Thomas Skolnicki.

 NC State is also working with external consultant SmithGroup to help evaluate the collected data and guide the school’s decision-making process in the new master plan, which should be completed by the end of 2022.

 “The work we are doing is more than just asking do we have enough buildings,” Morton says.
 “It’s about determining whether or not they are providing everything necessary to best serve the student experience.”

-A website will soon be launched to update the campus community on the work of the steering committee, the task forces and other information gathered from engagement forums and pop-up stations on campus.
+The Physical Master Plan website will update the campus community on the work of the steering committee, the task forces and other information gathered from engagement forums and pop-up stations on campus.

 “For this plan to speak to what makes NC State unique and distinctive, we need input from a broad cross-section of our diverse campus community,” says University Architect Lisa Johnson.
 “Everyone on campus uses campus a little differently, has different needs so the broadest input is critical to its success.”